pydicom/pylibjpeg/README.md

-To get running for testing (may not be necessary):
+Configuration (may not be necessary):
 ```bash

 cd pylibjpeg/src/libjpeg